LinguaPhylo/linguaPhylo.github.io/_posts/2021-07-19-lphy-extension.markdown

 As an user, you can download the released version from the [LPhy release page](https://github.com/LinguaPhylo/linguaPhylo/releases).
-The release will contain two modular jar files (lphy-studio-?.?.?.jar and lphy-?.?.?.jar) excluding the 3rd party libraries.
+The release will contain two modular jar files (lphy-studio-?.?.?.jar and lphy-?.?.?.jar) besides the required 3rd party libraries.
-The following command line can be used to launch LPhy studio:
+The following command line can be used to launch the LPhy studio application:

 ```
 java -p lib:lphy-studio-0.1.0.jar -m lphystudio